 Best Diet Plan For Marathon Runners

-A proper diet plan for marathon runners is crucial for the training and will support you during the marathon and post marathon period.
-Marathon running trend is swiftly taking over the fitness world.
+A proper diet plan for marathon runners is crucial for the training and will support you during the marathon and post-marathon period.
+The Marathon running trend is swiftly taking over the fitness world.
 Running the official distance of 26.2 miles requires a whole lot of preparation, training, and hard work.
 But there is something else that will significantly affect performance as well, that is the diet.
 It is crucial to have a diet plan in place as a marathon runner.

 diet and nutrition for runners